On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Introduction

 \section{Introduction}

 Cellular automata are simple systems that can hold great complexity~\cite{Wolfram1984}.
 They are composed of cells ordered in a grid that interact with one another following a local rule over discrete time.
-They were first introduced by Ulam and von Neuman~\cite{vonNeumann1966}, which were inspired in the work on formal neural networks done by McCulloch and Pitts~\cite{McCulloch1943} and brought .
-Cellular Automata have since proved to be useful in multiple areas of science, such as biology and health sciences~\cite{White2007, Sirakoulis2000}, social models~\cite{Sakoda1971,Schelling1971}, parallel and distributed computation~\cite{Smith1972,Mazoyer1987}, and physics~\cite{Vichniac1984,Boghosian1999,Salo2017}.
+They were first introduced by Ulam and von Neuman~\cite{vonNeumann1966}, which were inspired in the work on neural networks done by McCulloch and Pitts~\cite{McCulloch1943}, {with Kleene~\cite{Kleene1956} formalizing the definition of finite automata in 1956.} Cellular Automata have since proved to be useful in multiple areas of science, such as biology and health sciences~\cite{White2007, Sirakoulis2000}, social models~\cite{Sakoda1971,Schelling1971}, parallel and distributed computation~\cite{Smith1972,Mazoyer1987}, and physics~\cite{Vichniac1984,Boghosian1999,Salo2017}.

 In the original definition of the cellular automata model, all cells are updated simultaneously.
 However, issues with synchronicity have been raised from both mathematical modeling and computational perspectives~\cite{fates2013guided}.
 Therefore, \textit{asynchronous update modes} have been proposed such as: fully asynchronous~\cite{fates2006fully}, $\alpha$-asynchronous~\cite{Fates2005}, random sweep~\cite{SCHONFISCH1999,kitagawa1974cell} as well as others which are probabilistic in nature.